Carson3245/doodlebot/README.md

    The helper script waits until the dashboard announces its URL and then opens it for you.
 If automatic launching fails (for example, in headless environments), the URL is still printed so you can open it manually.

+5. Configure the bot personality from the dashboard:

+   - Open the **Personality** tab.
+   - Adjust the greeting, tone, keywords, conversation style, short reply probability, acknowledgement phrases, and keyword specific responses.
+   - Submit the form to persist the configuration in `data/personality.json`.
+The bot picks up the new settings immediately.

 ### Windows one-click launcher with RAM usage monitor

 If you prefer a single command on Windows, double-click `scripts/startAll.bat`.
 The batch file: